Which Are the Best Cheap Road Bike Wheelsets? 2018 Reviews

 Finding a Set of Good, Inexpensive Road Bike Wheels

 Road cycling is one of the best all-around exercises out there, and it's a lot of fun to do.
 If you're a road bike rider, you know the thrill of flying down the road on a light and fast bicycle.
 If you're looking to upgrade and improve your bike, or if you simply need to replace a worn out or outdated set of wheels, it's worth considering a good, cheap road bike wheelset.

 Replacing the wheels on your bicycle isn't as difficult as it once was.
 There are literally thousands of options to choose from, including all sorts of price points, materials and features, so it's pretty easy to find an awesome upgrade for your road bicycle wheelset that's cheap yet high performance.
 With the advent of quick release axles and cassettes and freehubs, it's really easy to install a new set and set them up with the right gearing.

-This article will take a close look at five of my favorite, cheap road bike wheelsets, reviewing each one and talking about the pros and cons.
+This article will take a close look at four of my favorite, cheap road bike wheelsets, reviewing each one and talking about the pros and cons.
 We'll also talk about what you might want to look for when shopping online for a set of wheels, and what you might need to know to help you interpret the wave of information they'll throw at you (things like wheel size interpretation, materials, etc).

 If you're buying a cheap road bike wheel set online, it can be a bit tricky and confusing.
 There are a lot of companies out there vying for your attention and money, and you don't want to buy the wrong thing, or an item that's incompatible with your current bike.

 - Wheel Size:

 On road bikes the most popular these days seems to be 700c.
 One size isn't better than another, but different types are used for different styles of riding.
 If you're unsure what size wheels your bike uses, look on the sidewall of the tire.
-Unless it's worn off or the tire is really old, it should have the size printed there.
+Unless it's worn off or the tire is really old, you should see the size printed there.

 - Number of Spokes: